 Up to 30 points is possible.
 A minimum of 10 points must be earned in this section or the application will not meet threshold and will not be considered for funding.
 The level of need/impact will be compared to other applicants.
-The narrative for Need/Impact shall not exceed 4 pages (13,200 characters) and should address the following items:
+The narrative for Need/Impact shall not exceed 13,200 characters and should address the following items:

-- Describe your existing housing stock. - Describe the local need for the proposed CDBG project and how it was determined. - Describe how the proposed project impacts the need in the community.

-- Is housing identified in the applicant's strategic/comprehensive plan? - If yes, provide the current status of the housing activities indicated in the plan. - What other housing projects are taking place in the community or service area?
+- Describe your existing housing stock. - Describe the local need for the proposed CDBG project. - How was the need determined and what led to this need? - Describe how the proposed project impacts this need in the community. - Is housing identified in the applicant's strategic/comprehensive plan? - If yes, provide the current status of the housing activities indicated in the plan. - If no, explain what the community has identified as housing priorities. - What other housing projects are taking place in the community or service area? (ex. private development, Housing Authority renovation/updates, upper story conversion, etc.)